Home - Pit Boss vs Rec Teq Grills in 2023

 The Bottom Line

-The Pit Boss is definitely more affordable, but again lacks the convenience of remote monitoring.
+The Pit Boss is more affordable but again lacks the convenience of remote monitoring.
 It does, however, offer more room for cooking and a broiler for that bit of added versatility that is hard to find on even full-size grills.

 And The Winner Is…